 When completing due diligence on Ichak Adizes, his former partner, Gerry Faust surfaced.
 Because I was not comfortable entering into an association with the Adizes Institute, but greatly admired their work, I decided to investigate Faust Management Corporation.

 After Gerry started Faust Management Corporation in 1983, he gathered data from hundreds of companies on the most commonly occurring problems.
-He refers to these problems as “clues” to the highest value opportunities for change in an organization.
+He called these problems “clues” to the highest value opportunities for change in an organization.
 Gerry took each of the 320 and ranked them in terms of the degree of association each had with the stages in the Lifecycle of an organization.
 That is, when you are in a given Lifecycle stage, there are predictable problems or “clues” that exist.
 He also examined these “clues” in terms of the extent to which they can predict future problems or successes in companies.
 From this he created an assessment of 3 critical Life Cycle Warning Factors and 11 Future Success Predictors.
 These scores and the patterns of Clues associated with them provide powerful information that help leaders and their organizations identify their most important problems to solve.

 The two diagnostic tools resulting from Gerry’s work, the Comprehensive Organizational Assessment and Life-Cycle Assessment, I have found to be invaluable.
 Here’s why: You can’t really know your true condition until you are clear about two points of reference; namely, where you are now and where you intend to be.
 Think about being lost.
 To get out of being lost, you have to know where you are and your destination.
 With these two points you can set your direction.
 If you know only one of those two points, you are still lost.
 Gerry’s instruments provide both.
 The destination is Prime, and your current condition is reflected in the current Life-Cycle position and scores on Warning Factors and Future Success Predictors.